-In assessing candidates and selecting nominees for the board and the appointment of executive officers, diversity, including representation by Designated Groups, is an important factor considered by the HR Committee.
-At this time the Board has not adopted targets regarding women on the Board, however a written policy relating to the identification and nomination of women trustees was adopted during 2017.
+In assessing candidates and selecting nominees for the Board, the Corporate Governance and Nominating Committee looks to fill areas of required expertise and experience based on the skills matrix it maintains.
+In addition, diversity, including representation by Designated Groups, is an important factor considered by the HR Committee.
+The Board has adopted a written policy relating to the identification and nomination of women trustees, however targets have not been set.
 At this time, the Board does not believe that quotas, strict rules or targets necessarily result in the identification or selection of the best candidates for trustees.
-However, having assessed the benefit of diversity in the composition of the Board of Trustees, the Board has directed the HR Committee to consider the level of Designated Group representation and diversity as essential considerations, in addition to required expertise and experience, in evaluating potential candidates for nomination.
+However, the Board views the level of representation of Designated Group representation and diversity, including diversity in age, geography, background and ethnicity as essential considerations, in addition to required expertise and experience, in evaluating potential candidates for nomination to the Board or appointment to an executive officer position.

 The Trust has not adopted term limits for trustees.
 At this time, the Trust believes that term limits have the potential to cause the loss of key Board contributors with a proven track record who possess valuable institutional memory.
 Instead, the Trust believes that less rigid mechanisms of Board renewal are more suitable.
 Annually, the HR Committee undertakes an evaluation of board performance, including performance of individual trustees, to ensure that each trustee continues to be effective and have the necessary skills and experience required by the Trust for an appropriate composition of the Board.
 Additionally, Unitholders can evaluate and vote on all trustee nominees annually at the Meeting.
 All governance policies are reviewed and assessed by the Board of Trustees on an annual basis.

-See "Human resources and Governance Committee" below for further discussion of the process for identifying and nominating new directors.
+See "Human Resources and Governance Committee" below for further discussion of the process for identifying and nominating new directors.